-100. At the twelfth meeting of the Working Group, StAR organized a side event with the United Kingdom and the United States on the principles for the disposition and transfer of confiscated stolen assets in corruption cases, adopted at the Global Forum by the co-hosts and the four focus countries.

-101. On 23 May 2018, the General Assembly, in accordance with its resolution 72/196, held a high-level debate to mark the fifteenth anniversary of the adoption of the Convention, highlight emerging trends and promote the Convention's effective implementation.
+106. At the twelfth meeting of the Working Group, the StAR Initiative held a side event with the United Kingdom and the United States on the principles for the disposition and transfer of confiscated stolen assets in corruption cases, adopted at the Global Forum on Asset Recovery by the co-hosts and the four focus countries.
+107. On 23 May 2018, the General Assembly, in accordance with its resolution 72/196, held a high-level debate to mark the fifteenth anniversary of the adoption of the Convention, highlight emerging trends and promote the effective implementation of the Convention.
 In his opening remarks, the Secretary-General highlighted the importance of returning stolen assets and called attention to the vital role of African countries in moving the agenda forward.
-The StAR Initiative organized a dialogue on asset recovery to review the substantial progress that had been made in international cooperation and asset recovery since the adoption of the Convention; to identify areas where challenges remained and hindered the full operationalization of the Convention; and to highlight the role of different actors and ways to further accelerate the systematic and timely return of stolen assets.
+The StAR Initiative held a dialogue meeting on asset recovery to review the substantial progress made in international cooperation and asset recovery since the adoption of the Convention, identify areas where challenges remained and hindered the full implementation of the Convention and highlight the role of different actors and ways to further accelerate the systematic and timely return of stolen assets.

-102. Representatives of the StAR Initiative attended the eighth Regional Conference of Heads of Anti-Corruption Agencies in Commonwealth Africa, held in Abuja from 14 to 18 May 2018, the theme of which was "Partnering towards asset recovery and return".
-The StAR Initiative organized a meeting on the role of development partners, delivering a presentation highlighting several aspects of the Initiative's work (country engagements, policy influence and knowledge development), and linking asset recovery and return to the achievement of the Sustainable Development Goals and the Addis Ababa Action Agenda.
+108. Representatives of the StAR Initiative attended the eighth Regional Conference for Heads of Anti-Corruption Agencies in Commonwealth Africa, held in Abuja from 14 to 18 May 2018, the theme of which was "Partnering towards asset recovery and return".
+The Initiative held a meeting on the role of development partners, delivering a presentation highlighting several aspects of its work, namely, country engagements, policy influence and knowledge development, and linking asset recovery and return to the achievement of the Sustainable Development Goals and the Addis Ababa Action Agenda of the Third International Conference on Financing for Development.

-103. UNODC and Guatemala co-organized an international expert meeting on the management, disposal, use and recovery of frozen, seized and confiscated assets.
-The meeting was held in Antigua, Guatemala, from 2 to 4 May 2018, with the participation of more than 10 countries from the Group of Latin American and Caribbean States, as well as Switzerland, the United Kingdom and the United States.
-The purpose of the meeting was to promote the regional debate about large restitutions of stolen assets as a follow-up to the three work streams identified at an expert group meeting in Addis Ababa in February 2017, namely, the management of seized and confiscated assets pending return; the use or final disposal of returned assets, including in support of the Sustainable Development Goals; and modalities and negotiation of agreements for returning the assets.
+109. UNODC and Guatemala co-held an international expert meeting on the management, disposal, use and recovery of frozen, seized and confiscated assets in Antigua, Guatemala, from 2 to 4 May 2018, with the participation of more than 10 countries from the Group of Latin American and Caribbean States, as well as Switzerland, the United Kingdom and the United States.
+The purpose of the meeting was to promote the regional debate about large restitutions of stolen assets as a follow-up to the three work streams identified at an expert group meeting in Addis Ababa, in February 2017, namely, the management of seized and confiscated assets pending return, the use or final disposal of returned assets, including in support of the Sustainable Development Goals, and modalities and negotiation of agreements for returning the assets.
 Furthermore, participating experts discussed the draft non-binding guidelines on the management, use and disposal of frozen, seized and confiscated assets with a view to facilitating the approval process.